 Can machines learn?
 RGA Senior Data Scientist Dr. Dihui Lai thinks so, and he should know.
-Dr. Lai has devoted his career to studying the application of artificial intelligence to insurance – particularly to facultative underwriting.
+Lai unveiled an RGA-developed “AI-Augmented” underwriting system at the Society of Actuaries Predictive Analytics Symposium and took a few moments to explain the results.

 With each facultative application, highly skilled underwriters must painstakingly evaluate complex and sometimes conflicting pieces of information using comprehensive knowledge and nuanced judgement.
 Such a review cannot be mirrored by a machine.
 On the other hand, those same facultative underwriters must also perform repetitive, often tedious, tasks.
 The key question now facing insurers: How can they best leverage new data sources, predictive modeling and machine learning to further automate the underwriting process and increase the efficiency of facultative underwriters?